Rajivrocks-Ltd/BadPoetryGenerator/README.md

 ## LSTM Model

 This section covers the **LSTM model**  we used to generate poems.
-The model is implemented in the **`LSTM_model.ipynb`** notebook. raining and Using the LSTM Model
+The model is implemented in the **`LSTM_model.ipynb`** notebook.

-The LSTM model is implemented in the Jupyter Notebook LSTM_model.ipynb.
+The LSTM model is implemented in the Jupyter Notebook `LSTM_model.ipynb`.
 The notebook includes steps for loading the processed data, building the LSTM model, and training it to generate poetry.

-*Steps for training the model:*
+**Steps for training the model:**
-Open the `LSTM_model.ipynb` file in Jupyter Notebook.
+1. Open the `LSTM_model.ipynb` file in Jupyter Notebook.
-Follow the instructions in the notebook to:
+2. Follow the instructions in the notebook to:
-Load the preprocessed poem data from cleaned_poems.json.
+3. Load the preprocessed poem data from `cleaned_poems.json`.
-Define and compile the LSTM model.
+4. Define and compile the LSTM model.
-Train the model on the dataset.
+5. Train the model on the dataset.
-Generate new poetry based on a seed text.
+6. Generate new poetry based on a seed text.

-Generating Poetry:
+**Generating Poetry:**
 Once the model is trained, you can use it to generate new poetic sequences.
 In the notebook, there's a section that takes a seed text as input and generates a sequence of words using the trained model.
 You can customize:

 `seed_text`: The starting phrase for the poem.